-BUS 375 Leadership (3 units)
+BUS 375 Advanced Leadership (3 units)

-Building upon BU375, Advanced Leadership explores a variety of leadership theories and their application to personal, family, small group, and corporate relationships.
+Advanced Leadership explores a variety of leadership theories and their application to personal, family, small group, and corporate relationships.
 Learners will construct their own leadership philosophy while examining the strengths and weaknesses of leadership philosophies, both historical and present day.
-Prerequisite: BU375- Leadership
+Prerequisite: BU175- Leadership